The isotropy of Hubble expansion in the early and late Universe: Hubble residual maps

 Equation~\ref{eqn:delta_sn} allows us to estimate $\delta_i$ and its uncertainty $\sigma_i$ from each supernova.
 Next, we directly construct a full sky $\delta$ map using the \texttt{nside} = 8 HEALPix pixelization scheme \cite{gorskiHEALPixFrameworkHigh2005,zoncaHealpyEqualArea2019} in contrast to the more indirect normalized residual approach of \citet{soltisPercentLevelTestIsotropic2019}.
 The value and uncertainty of each pixel $p$ is given by the unbiased inverse variance estimator

-We analyze the Pantheon+SH0ES SNe data from \citet{riessComprehensiveMeasurementLocal2022} , originally calibrated via Cepheids to the absolute magnitude $M_\text{fid} = -19.24$ and yielding a global measurement of $h = 0.7330$.
+We analyze the Pantheon+SH0ES SNe data from \citet{riessComprehensiveMeasurementLocal2022}, originally calibrated via Cepheids to the absolute magnitude $M_\text{fid} = -19.24$ and yielding a global measurement of $h = 0.7330$.
 Since we focus on the anisotropy rather than the absolute value of $h$ and wish to compare with other distance tracers, we recalibrate the SNe to the Planck 2018 CMB cosmology ($h = 0.6736$ \cite{planckcollaborationPlanck2018Results2020a}), thereby changing the absolute magnitude to $M = -19.42$.
 The recalibration only centers the distribution of $h$ around $h_\text{Planck}$ but has no impact on our anisotropy results.
 We include 1701 SN with $z<2.3$ and median $z=0.164$.
 The $h$ and uncertainty maps are shown in \Fig\ref{fig:maps}, and the pixel histogram in \Fig\ref{fig:hists}.
-In the fiducial analysis, we consider supernova redshifts corrected for both the CMB dipole and the local group motion.
+The relative motion between the SNe and the observer modifies the SNe redshift and coherently distorts of $\delta_\text{SN}$ \cite{Hui_2006, Huterer_2017}.
+In the fiducial analysis, we consider supernova redshifts corrected for both the CMB dipole and peculiar velocities due to local group and host motions \cite{riessComprehensiveMeasurementLocal2022}.
 The systematic variant where the redshift ($z_\text{CMB}$) is corrected only for the former is shown in Fig.~2 as the blue dashed curve. \\\\ { \it Fundamental Plane Galaxies.} Empirically, the physical radius of elliptical galaxies is related to their dynamical properties, and can thus be calibrated as a standardized ruler for distance and expansion rate measurements.
 This relationship, called the fundamental plane (FP), relates a galaxy's effective radius $R_e$, central velocity dispersion $\sigma$, and mean surface brightness within $R_e$, $I_e$,

 We analyze the DESI FP galaxy data~\cite{saidDESIPeculiarVelocity2024}, where $a$ and $b$ are calibrated to the observed galaxy population, and the zero-point $c$ is calibrated to the surface brightness fluctuation distance of the Coma cluster \cite{saidDESIPeculiarVelocity2024, jensenInfraredSurfaceBrightness2021}.
 We estimate each galaxy's angular diameter distance $d_A$ (Mpc) by combining the FP-inferred physical radius $R_e$ (kpc) with the observed angular size $\theta_e$ (arcseconds),